 Total Solar Factor (Gtot): The solar factor (TT/SF/g) of glazing is the percentage of the total solar radiant heat energy entering the room through the fabric and glass, taking into account both.
 The lower this factor, less solar radiation enters the building and therefore the fabric is more effective blocking solar radiation and reducing cooling requirements.

-As already indicated above, the solar radiation absorbed by the fabric causes heating.
-Then, the fabric becomes a heat emitter.
+As already indicated above, the solar radiation absorbed by the fabric causes heating, which causes the fabric to become a heat emitter.

-If the fabric is on the outside of the glass that closes the room, the radiated heat is dissipated in the external environment.
-However, if you are behind the glass inside the room, the heat radiated by the fabric remains inside.
-Therefore, from the point of view of the thermal efficiency is more effective to place the fabric on the outside of the building.
+If the fabric is on the outside of the glass that encloses a room, the radiated heat is dissipated into the external environment.
+However, if the fabric is in front of the glass inside the room, the heat radiated by the fabric remains inside.
+Therefore, from the point of view of the thermal efficiency, it is more effective to place the fabric on the outside of the building.

 Technically, this behavior is described by the value of the Exterior Solar Factor (if the fabric is on the outside) and Interior Solar Factor (if the fabric is inside).